gene hackman

 Here is what authorities believe are the causes of death for the couple.

-Authorities are also examining environmental factors, including a minor gas leak detected in the home, though it was deemed unlikely to have contributed to their deaths.
+Authorities are examined environmental factors, including a minor gas leak detected in the home, though it was deemed unlikely to have contributed to their deaths.

 Early Life and Career